‘Godzilla vs. Kong’ reveals America’s conflicted feelings about its monstrous sins

 It was not a message America particularly wanted to receive, however.

 Long before Donald Trump pushed back against critical race theory with the alternative fact-filled 1776 Commission, America has had a tendency to erase negativity from its history.
 In the case of Godzilla, the United States first released the film in a heavily edited 1956 version, where Raymond Burr had magically become the star, any connection between American nuclear power and the king of monsters no longer existed, and there was a happy ending.
-Over 40 years later, when Matthew Broderick starred in the first Godzilla reboot fully developed by an American studio (TriStar), the monster was born as a result of the French’s atomic testing, rather than Americans.
+Over 40 years later, when Matthew Broderick starred in the first fully American Godzilla reboot, the monster was born from atomic testing by the French, rather than Americans.
 It’s a real monster of a dick move.

 Finally, there are the current incarnations of Godzilla and Kong that belong in what Legendary Pictures calls the MonsterVerse.
 (You absolutely do not have to call it that.)

 Starting in 2014, just as America was showing early symptoms of cinematic universe fever, this series sought to bring back our old pal, ‘Zilla, and possibly spin off separate franchises for his monster friends.
-First came the 2014 Godzilla, which seemed to have siphoned off some of the grim, joyless energy of the Christopher Nolan Dark Knight trilogy, with very little of the verve that made those movies worth watching.
+First came the 2014 Godzilla, which seemed to have siphoned some of the grim, joyless aura of the Christopher Nolan Dark Knight trilogy, with very little of the verve that made those movies worth watching.
 In this conception, America’s hands were once again essentially clean.
-We didn’t create Godzilla with our nuclear runoff; we merely tried to nuke an already existent monster that belongs to a category of beings called ‘titans,’ who have a sprawling mythology that involves aliens.
-Rather than symbolize humanity’s hubris, or its capacity for genocide, nuclear power had become merely a plot point—a tool for luring those radiation-craving titans, or reviving them when they get beat up.
+We didn’t create Godzilla with our nuclear runoff; we heroically tried to nuke an already existent monster that belongs to a category called ‘titans,’ who are saddled with a sprawling mythology that involves aliens.
+Rather than symbolize humanity’s hubris, or its capacity for genocide, nuclear power has since evolved into a positive plot point—a tool for luring those radiation-craving titans, or reviving them when they get beat up.

 Since race as a topic remains more charged than nuclear power, though, the current MonsterVerse depiction of King Kong reflects America’s slow march toward progress.
 In 2017’s Vietnam-allegoric Kong: Skull Island, the giant gorilla is explicitly the protagonist, rather than a misunderstood force of destruction.
 He is the protector of his island, and more or less immune to being kidnapped or colonized.

-Which brings us to this week’s monster movie mashup.
 Godzilla and Kong form a fairly obvious pairing.
-The comparative fight advantages of a reptile and a primate are fun just to talk about, let alone to see play out in a combat situation.
+It’s fun just to talk about the comparative fight advantages of a reptile and a primate, let alone to see them play out in combat.
 Japan’s Toho studio certainly thought so, anyway; its third-ever Godzilla movie, in a franchise that now spans 36 entries, was 1962’s King Kong vs. Godzilla.
-(Kong wins in that one.)
-Also, the word ‘godzilla’ is an interpretation of ‘gojira,’ which combines the Japanese words for ‘gorilla’ and ‘whale,’ lending our lizard some monkey DNA.
+(Kong won in that one.)
+Also worth noting, the word godzilla is an interpretation of gojira, which combines the Japanese words for gorilla and whale, lending our lizard some monkey DNA.
+These two were destined for each other.

 The plot of Godzilla vs. Kong is both overly complicated and almost incidental.
-The filmmakers, led by director Adam Wingard, zoom out on the mythology of the titans, with a quest to find their point of origin: a nonsense place called Hollow Earth, first alluded to in 2019’s Godzilla: King of Monsters.
+The filmmakers, led by The Guest director Adam Wingard, zoom out on the mythology of the titans, with a quest to find their point of origin: a nonsense place called Hollow Earth, first alluded to in 2019’s Godzilla: King of Monsters.
 In order for our human protagonists to find this elusive, vaguely metaphysical place, Kong must first be enticed to lead the way.
-The only problem is that an openly traveling Kong is a magnet for attracting the attention of that other alpha titan, Godzilla.
+The only problem is that an openly traveling Kong is a magnet for attention from that other alpha titan, Godzilla.

 Commence carnage.

-It’s hard to search for symbolism during a knock-down, drag-out literal clash of the titans, amidst the neon-blanketed skyscraper garden of Hong Kong.
+It’s hard to search for symbolism during a knock-down, drag-out literal clash of the titans, amidst the neon-blanketed skyscraper garden of Hong Kong, successfully executed in a way that doesn’t look like a video game.
 Let’s dig in, though.
 This version of the King is not merely an anti-colonization hero, but a hero for all mankind, nobly exploited.
 He’s a fitting vessel for white guilt in the year 2021, unencumbered by any pesky demonization.
 Godzilla, however, is roused to destruction whenever it detects the presence of another titan, filling the role of protective figure or nuclear arrogance embodied, depending on what the situation calls for.
 The film positions Godzilla as beholden to its most destructive impulses, but blameless for receiving them.
-It seems America still can’t quite own up to how its use of nuclear weapons is central to the existence of 67 years’ worth of Godzilla movies.
+It seems America still can’t quite own up to how its use of nuclear weapons has been central to the existence of 67 years’ worth of Godzilla movies.

-Godzilla vs. Kong has another trick up its sleeve, though, for unmistakably symbolizing America’s arrogant recklessness: Mechagodzilla.
+Godzilla vs. Kong has another trick up its sleeve, though, for unmistakably symbolizing America’s callous recklessness: Mechagodzilla.

 First appearing in the 1974 film, Godzilla vs. Mechagodzilla, the new kaiju on the block is a mammoth robotic replica of the giant lizard.
-In its first movie appearance, mechagodzilla was an alien, while in later films it became a manmade weapon for defending Japan from Godzilla.
+In its first movie appearance, mechagodzilla was an alien, while in later films it became a man-made weapon for defending Japan from Godzilla.
 In the new offering, it represents corporate malfeasance, the privatization of military, and Big Tech irresponsibility.
 (No new product launch has ever moved faster while making graver mistakes than mechagodzilla.)

-Since modern corporations are like independent nation-states, they are a lot easier for Hollywood to vilify than America itself—even if they can functionally stand in for America itself.
-Godzilla vs. Kong may not have a lot on its mind, but throwing mechagodzilla into the mix is a handy way to signal to the audience that no matter who wins, we’ve kind of all already lost.
+Since modern corporations are like independent nation-states, they are a lot easier for Hollywood to vilify than America—even if they can functionally stand in for America.
+Godzilla vs. Kong may not have a lot on its mind, but throwing mechagodzilla into the mix in the way it comes across here is a handy way to signal to the audience that no matter who wins, we’ve kind of all already lost.